 If you require a mortgage using your net profit as an income source, make an enquiry and an advisor will help you further.
 Our guide will also cover key areas for you to consider before applying for a mortgage.

 What is a net profit mortgage?

-A net profit mortgage is a home loan based on the amount of net profit you or your business has generated.
+A net profit mortgage is based on the amount of net profit your business has generated.
 Unfortunately, it’s difficult to get a mortgage based on gross profit.
-Nonetheless, net profit mortgages may be available to you whether you’re a director or a sole trader.
+That being said, getting a mortgage with net profits is possible whether you’re a director or a sole trader.

 Lenders will calculate your affordability in their own unique way.
 As a result, you may be able to borrow more from one lender as opposed to another.
 Furthermore, some lenders will consider retained profits in a business, whereas other lenders won’t.
-This is why applying with the most suitable lender can increase your chances of approval, along with allowing you to borrow more.
+This is why applying with the most suitable lender can increase your chances of approval and allow you to borrow more.

-Will I qualify for a mortgage based on my net profit?
+Will I qualify for a mortgage based on net profit?

-If you have your own business which produces a net profit each year, you should be able to apply for a net profit mortgage.
-Those that can apply will either be a:
+If you have a business that generates a net profit each year, you should be able to apply for a mortgage using your net profit.

-Proving your income will be just part of your mortgage application.
+Proving your income is just one part of your mortgage application.
 Lenders will also assess your credit score and other circumstances involving your financial and personal details.
-The length of time you’ve been trading will also play a part in how a lender will assess you.
-Having a sizeable deposit will also put you in a better position than having a smaller deposit.
+The length of time you’ve been trading will also play a part in your application.
+Having a sizeable deposit will place you in a better position than having a smaller deposit.